 Using two boarding doors cuts boarding time and makes the process easier on all passengers as well as the cabin crew performing pre-departure service in business class.

-Turning right after proceeding through the galley, I entered the large premium economy (Premium Select) section.
+Turning right after proceeding through the galley, I entered the large premium economy (Premium Select Delta calls it) section.

 Premium Economy (PE) Seating